jplaisance41/Project-1/README.md

-# Project-1
+# What To Watch

-GT Coding Bootcamp - Project #1 - What To Watch?
+What TO Watch was created to be a user friendly site where the user can find a movie to watch by entering their fav=